devCjay/algora-network/README.md

 ````

-## Kindly note - you need java jdk-17 installed on your machine to build the app for iOS.
+## Kindly note - you need java jdk-17 installed on your machine to build the app.

 ## 📂 Folder Structure